kevinferri/blog/about.md

 I'm currently a Front-End Developer for [Appboy](http://appboy.com).

-I'm a passionate web developer always looking for more difficult problems to solve.
+I'm a passionate developer always looking for more difficult problems to solve.
 I have two years of professional development experience and have been programming for five years.

 I have extensive experience with JavaScript (client & server), HTML5, and CSS3.
 I also enjoy working with the Java and Go programming languages.